tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 Then follow these steps:

-- Launch the Jupyter Notebook like explained in the previous section.
+- Launch the Jupyter Notebook (see previous section).

-- In the new Jupyter Notebook Dashboard navigate the files and find the notebook.
-  Clicking on the notebook name, will open it in a new browser tab.
+- In the new Jupyter Notebook Dashboard navigate to find the notebook: clicking on its name will open it in a new browser tab.

-- Click on the menu *Help -> User Interface Tour* to get acquitted with the Jupyter Notebook environment.
+- Click on the menu *Help -> User Interface Tour* for an overview of the Notebook environment.

 - You can run the notebooks step-by-step (one cell a time) by hitting *shift + enter*.